-Show a screenshot of an early build of the game running with placeholder art.
+Show a screenshot of an early build of the game running with placeholder sprites.
+(Programmer art)

 This is also pretty simple: press the Print Screen button at some point early on so you can show the judges how your game looked at that point.
-There's no specific requirement for what is shown as long as it's in your game (we don't need to see code or anything like that, just the game is fine).
+There's no specific requirement for what is shown as long as it's your game (we don't need to see code or anything like that, just the game is fine).
+Remember, we are specifically looking for placeholder art so we don't want to see lots of finished work!
+It's ok to start programming before all of the art is done.